-In 2015 there were no other existing or proposed material transactions between the Bank and any of the Bank's directors, executive officers, nominees for election as a director, or the
+In 2016, there were no other existing or proposed material transactions between the Bank and any of the Bank's directors, executive officers, nominees for election as a director, or the immediate family or associates of any of the foregoing persons.
+The Bank's Code of Conduct

-NASDAQ Rule 5630 requires the Bank to conduct an appropriate review of all related party transactions for potential conflict of interest situations on an ongoing basis and all such transactions must be approved by the Bank's audit committee or another independent body of the Board of Directors.
-For purposes of the rule, the term "related party transaction" refers to transactions required to be disclosed pursuant to SEC Regulation S-K, Item 404 which includes, but is not limited to, any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships.
+NASDAQ Rule 5630 requires the Bank to conduct an appropriate review of all related-party transactions for potential conflict of interest situations on an ongoing basis and all such transactions must be approved by the Bank's Audit Committee or another independent body of the Board of Directors.
+For purposes of the rule, the term "related party transaction" refers to transactions required to be disclosed pursuant to SEC Regulation S-K, Item 404, which includes, but is not limited to, any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships in which the amount involved exceeds \$120,000.